 It is against this backdrop, that we propose a USF-wide project, the “USF Institute on Microbiomes.”
 This institute encompasses the whole spectrum of expertise at USF, including the College of Arts and Science, the College of Engineering and the Department of Computer Science and Engineering, and others to be determined, in addition to USF Health.
 It will be based on close academic-industry partnerships.
 It will also be part of a wider effort in the State of Florida through partnerships with other universities such as the Universities of Florida and Miami, and it will establish a network of international partnerships.

 The strategy will be based on eight interlinked objectives:

-In conclusion: This microbiota and microbiome initiative represents a major opportunity for USF, fully aligned with the USF System Research (2017-2021) Strategic Plan, ensuring that the university and the Moffitt Cancer Center play a key part in one of the most promising scientific and medical revolutions in recent times.
+In conclusion: This microbiota and microbiome institute represents a major opportunity for USF, fully aligned with the USF System Research (2017-2021) Strategic Plan, ensuring that the university and the Moffitt Cancer Center play a key part in one of the most promising scientific and medical revolutions in recent times.
 It will also enable USF and Moffitt to pool the expertise of their colleges and departments, which will provide a solid basis for tackling other research challenges to come; it will strengthen cooperation between universities in Florida; and finally it will offer an excellent topic to help foster entrepreneurship and academic-industry partnerships in Tampa and Florida.